Match of the Century (rugby union): Match Day

 "Time has stolen the dash from two or three of the best – and the missing eighth man is likely to be badly missed before the Cardiff game comes to its conclusion in the inevitable defeat of Wales."

 — Article published in The Times on the morning of the match, dismissing Wales' chances.
 16 December 1905.

 Although Wales had long been considered the toughest test for the All Blacks, many in the London press did not see how Wales could win.
 This view gained momentum as the All Blacks toured England, beating the best English sides by a growing margin.
-By the day of the match, many commentators had written off Wales' chances completely.
+By the day of the Wales match, many English commentators had written off Wales' chances completely.

 For the All Blacks, the test match was their 28th game in three months.
 Changes were made to the starting XV, with conflicting post-tour reports suggesting players were rested, injured or ill.
 Billy Stead was reportedly unable to play due an illness, and was asked to run the line for the match instead.
-Terry McLean later stated his belief that Stead's illness had a crucial impact on the result, with Stead unable to perform his duties (McLean states he left the side line to find a toilet), he left George Nicholson to run the line in his place.
-McLean and others felt that had Stead been running the line, he would have been able to get to the Deans incident earlier and confirm his score.
-G. W. Smith would not play, any part in the match despite being one of the tourists' most celebrated athletes, and seen by many as the All Blacks' most attacking three-quarter of the whole tour.
+Terry McLean later stated his belief that Stead's illness had a crucial impact on the result, with Stead unable to officiate properly (McLean states he left the side line to find a toilet), George Nicholson was left to run the line in his place.
+McLean and others felt that had Stead been in position, he would have been able to get to the Deans incident earlier and confirm his try was legitimate.
+G. W. Smith would not play any part in the match despite being one of the tourists' most celebrated athletes, and he was seen by many as the All Blacks' most attacking three-quarter of the whole tour.

-It was known that the match would be a major event and additional trains were laid on for the travelling spectators.
+It had been known for some time that the match would be a major event and additional trains were laid on for the travelling spectators.
 Large queues formed before the Arms Park gates were opened at 11am and the large turnout meant that the gates had to be shut again by 1.30pm as the ground was already full.
 Many of those locked outside of the ground climbed trees or found other vantage points in order to glimpse the match.
-Taxi drivers parked outside the ground and charged people for the privilege of standing on their cabs to get a view over the stand.
+Enterprising Cardiff taxi drivers parked their vehicles outside the ground and charged fans for the privilege of standing on top of their cabs to get a better view into the grounds.